sammyyyyy1/PocketTrader/README.md

 ## Notes

-- Passwords are plain-text for demo only.
-Use hashing for production.
+- Seed passwords are hashed with PBKDF2-SHA256 using Werkzeug.
+Use the helper snippet above when adding new accounts.
 - All SQL is visible and versioned in the repo.
 - Rarity ordering: C → 3S → 4D → 3D → 2S → 1S → 2D → 1D